Browse by Medical Category

 History has shown that talented scientists who are given free rein to explore new frontiers are the ones who often make the greatest advances.

-The funds can be used to expand the scope of existing research, purchase new equipment, hire additional researchers or otherwise support the investigative efforts of our Research Scholars.
+The funds can be used to expand the scope of existing research, purchase new equipment, hire additional researchers or otherwise support the investigative efforts of our scholars.

-To learn more about the Research Scholars program or to find out how you can support these visionary thinkers, please contact Deborah Farr in our development office at firstname.lastname@example.org.
+To learn more about the MGH Research Scholars program or to find out how you can support these visionary thinkers, please contact Kate Gutierrez in our Development office.